smrghsh/samir-is-on-the-internet/content/projects/capoeira.md

     <!-- <a class="button" href="https://github.com/smrghsh/capoiera">GitHub</a> -->
 </div>

-As part of an experiment to put acrobatic and martial arts movement inside VR, Danny Andreev from [Sunburn Schematics](https://sunburnschematics.com/) created a 3D mesh of my body using photogrammetry and post-processing tools, and I used Mixamo to rig and animate capoeira movements.
+As part of an experiment to put acrobatic and martial arts movement inside VR, I created a 3D mesh of my body using photogrammetry and post-processing tools, and I used Mixamo to rig and animate capoeira movements.
 The ultimate goal is to be able to fight, dance, and play with this avatar using complex, expressive kicks, spins, and dodges.
 <!--more-->